danylleusof/tm-drift/README.md

 # TM Drift
 ![HUD banner](https://github.com/danylleusof/tm-drift/assets/167318583/da2b2805-a56d-4929-bb39-9033f771ecfd)

+> "Become Tanjung Malim’s best driver in this top-down arcade racer.”

 TM Drift is an isometric 3D arcade racing game where players race against other players or NPCs for the first place.

 The idea of making TM Drift a reality was originated from a merger of two different thoughts.
 I have always wanted to make a game based on the town of Tanjung Malim.
 I am also a big fan of racing games.
 I decided to create a game with a mix of both my passion and desire, and thus TM Drift is born.